otterthecat/PSVTS/README.md

 Getting Started
 ---------------

-Move to inside the app directory and enter
+Move to inside the PSVTS directory and start the node socket io server

-	node server/server.js
+	node server/app.js

-This will launch the socket.io server
 Then, in a browser navigate to the location of the app's index.html file, and you're good to go.